 Approximately a third of the patients have a family history of autoimmunity.

-Laboratory investigations compliment clinical features and are not diagnostic on their own.
-ANA (antinuclear antibodies) are almost always positive but are not specific for SLE; anti-double stranded DNA and anti-Smith antibodies are highly specific.
+Laboratory investigations complement clinical features and are not diagnostic on their own.
+ANA (antinuclear antibodies) are almost always positive but are not specific for SLE; anti-double-stranded DNA and anti-Smith antibodies are highly specific.

 Other investigations performed when JSLE is suspected include; full blood count, erythrocyte sedimentation rate, complement (C3, C4) levels, anti-Ro, anti-La and anti-RNP antibodies, urine analysis for proteinuria, renal function tests and liver function tests.

-JSLE being a multisystem disorder, nearly any organ system can be affected.
-Less common features at presentation include: abdominal pain (pancreatitis, cholecystitis and peritonitis), parotitis, ocular involvement (retinopathy, papillitis and keratitis), facial swelling, genital ulceration, chorea, psychosis, transverse myelitis, polyneuropathy, pleuritis, alveolar haemorrhage, Sicca syndrome and haemolytic uremic syndrome.
+JSLE is a multisystem disorder.
+Nearly any organ system can be affected.
+Less common features at presentation include abdominal pain (pancreatitis, cholecystitis and peritonitis), parotitis, ocular involvement (retinopathy, papillitis and keratitis), facial swelling, genital ulceration, chorea, psychosis, transverse myelitis, polyneuropathy, pleuritis, alveolar haemorrhage, Sicca syndrome and haemolytic uremic syndrome.